anishakd4/cppsever/README.md

 # This a minimal webserver using c++

-I have setup using ngnix and C++ but you can can ditch ngnix.
-I will mention steps for both.
+I have setup using ngnix and C++ but you can can ditch ngnix at my aws instance.

+## Firstly we will run this at our personal PC and verify if all works and then we wil move to deploy it to a public server.

 # 1. Install boost library for async task and networking tasks